-Studied medicine in Magdeburg and Göttingen (2003- 2010) and has been interested in neutrophils and tumorimmunology since working on her thesis "Platelet Receptors and Melanoma Metastasis" (defended 2011).
-Spent 2 years in the lab of Denisa Wagner (Boston Children's Hospital, 2012- 2014) to learn all about NETs, thrombosis and cancer and has been an independent group leader in Göttingen since 2014.
-When not in the lab she works as a physician in the Department of Dermatology.
-Hobbies include spending time with her family, reading, singing.
+Luise studied medicine in Magdeburg and Göttingen (2003- 2010) and has been interested in neutrophils and tumorimmunology since working on her thesis "Platelet Receptors and Melanoma Metastasis" (defended 2011).
+She spent 2 years in the lab of Denisa Wagner (Boston Children's Hospital, 2012- 2014) to learn all about NETs, thrombosis and cancer and was an a PI Göttingen from 2014 to 2021.
+Since August 2021 she holds a professorship position in Münster.
+When not in the lab she works as a physician in the Department of Dermatology in Münster.
+Hobbies include spending time with her family, reading and singing.

 See publications here.